A Biblical Rebuttal of "The Fulfillment of the Promises of God"

 “Behold, I am going to send an angel before you to guard you along the way and to bring you into the place which I have prepared.

-If you are still not convinced, then please refer to these NT uses of verses from Psa 2 (inspired by the Holy Spirit, Who knows the text better than anyone!):
+If you are still not convinced, then please refer to these NT citations of those verses from Psa 2 (inspired by the Holy Spirit, the One Who knows the text better than anyone!):

 And we preach to you the good news of the promise made to the fathers, that God has fulfilled this promise to our children in that He raised up Jesus, as it is also written in the second Psalm, ‘You are My Son; today I have begotten You.’